RBGOLab/Enhancer-drug-target-pipeline/README.md

 2. List of TFs with enriched binding in csv format
 3. Directory containing gene count tables from STAR aligner (Dobin A, Davis CA, Schlesinger F, Drenkow J, Zaleski C, Jha S, Batut P, Chaisson M, Gingeras TR.
 STAR: ultrafast universal RNA-seq aligner.
 Bioinformatics.
 2013 Jan 1;29(1):15-21. doi: 10.1093/bioinformatics/bts635.
 Epub 2012 Oct 25.
 PMID: 23104886; PMCID: PMC3530905., https://github.com/alexdobin/STAR)
 ### Outputs:
-1. CSV file containing complexes which contain enriched TFs and all component proteins
+1. Complex centred CSV file containing complexes which contain enriched TFs and all component proteins
+2. Protein centred CSV of all proteins identified in complexes

 ### Description
 Identifies all complexes in CORUM DB ( Tsitsiridis G, Steinkamp R, Giurgiu M, Brauner B, Fobo G, Frishman G, Montrone C, Ruepp A. CORUM: the comprehensive resource of mammalian protein complexes–2022.
 Nucleic Acids Res.
 2022 Nov 16. doi: 10.1093/nar/gkac1015. ,http://mips.helmholtz-muenchen.de/corum/) which contain one or more of the TFs with enriched binding.
 Gene count tables from RNA-seq experiments, corresponding to the cancer of interest, are used to filter out complexes which contain